MEGAN MCTAVISH

 Special Circumstances

-My Observation of Two Reference Images
+Example of the Difference in Two Reference Images

 This reference photo was taken at by a professional photographer.